MakeFixHack/subwaive/subwaive/setup.md

     external: true
 ```

 Docuseal also needs to have its networks updated.
-The `postgres` service needs to be added to the `mfh` network for us to run SQL against that database.
 The `app` service needs to be added so we can make API requests against it and so it can `POST` webhooks.

 ```
 services: